 The doctor may apply some pressure by massaging your womb and gently pulling the umbilical cord.
 This results in the delivery of your placenta — also referred to as the afterbirth.
 You will probably experience some serious shaking and shivering after your placenta is delivered, but this is a common symptom and not a cause for concern.

-When you finish delivering the placenta, the doctor might repair any damage done at your vagina.
+When you finish delivering the placenta, the doctor might repair any damage done to your vagina.
 Afterward, you will be monitored for the next few hours to make sure that your uterus continues to contract and that you’re not bleeding too much.